SANUSq Botanique: Giloy (Tinospora Cordifolia) in vegetable capsules - 350 mg x 90

 (Check our current promotions before buying)

-Contains: (per capsule) 350 mg organically grown Giloy (Tinospora Cordifolia) in vegetable capsules
+Main ingredients: (per capsule) 350 mg organically grown Giloy (Tinospora Cordifolia) in vegetable capsules.
+Refer to label for full list of ingredients.

-Storage: Refrigerate after opening, and use within 60 days
+Storage: Refrigerate after opening.
+Use within 60 days.
+Keep well sealed.

 What is Giloy?